hhkang94/hhkang94.github.io/_portfolio/Kaggle.md

 - Skewed data distribution
 - Selection of better prediction model

-{% include figure image_path="/assets/images/paper-3309829_1920.jpg" alt="this is a placeholder image" %}

 **Task**

 Build quantitative trading model to maximize returns using market data from a major global stock exchange.
 Next, test the predictiveness of built models  against future market returns.

-{% include figure image_path="/assets/images/man-677770_1920.jpg" alt="this is a placeholder image" %}

 **Approach**